joelwurtz/socket-adapter-temp/README.md

  ```

  * stream_context_params : Custom parameters for the context of the stream
- * write_buffer_size : When sending the request we need to bufferize the body, this option specify the size of this buffer
+ * write_buffer_size : When sending the request we need to bufferize the body, this option specify the size of this buffer, default is 8192,
+ if you are sending big file with your client it may be interesting to have a bigger value in order to increase performance.